This comparison/contrast lesson was created by NNWP Teacher Consultant Dena Harrison. Check out all of Dena's online writing lessons by clicking here.

 Once they have decided on a topic for something they personally believe that no one should be allowed to ask for, they will write a free-verse or rhyming poem about this belief.
 Before writing, you might want them to review the format/structure of the song and the poem you have compared and contrasted.
 You might also want to review the following poetic devices: personification, word choice, and imagery.

 Take the poems through the entire writing process, including revision and editing.
-To help them revise, you might have them use WritingFix's Word Choice Revision Post-Its.
+To help them revise, you might have them use WritingFix's Word Choice Revision Post-it® Note-sized templates.

 When poems are published, have students compare and contrast them with other poems from the same class.